18F/tts-buy-challengegov-ideation/README.md

 ### How to respond

-We can only commit to reviewing those responses submitted through the Google Form, linked above.
+We can only commit to reviewing those responses submitted through the Issue Template, linked above.

 ## Contributing